sockcymbal/QuestionImprover/README.md

 ### Prompt
 ```
 Facilitate a synthesis of the individual experts' answers to forge a unified, comprehensive and impressive response.
-This collective answer should encapsulate the most salient points from each expert, demonstrating a harmonious integration of diverse perspectives.
+This collective answer should encapsulate the most salient points from each expert, demonstrating a
-Aim for a conclusion that is not only insightful but also balanced and representative of the collective expertise.
+harmonious integration of diverse perspectives.
+Aim for a conclusion that is not only insightful but
+also balanced and representative of the collective expertise.

+The synthesized answer should not be formulated in explicit terms specific to each persona's own agenda,
+but rather it should be phrased in a way that seeks to inspire and uncover broad, general, deeper truths,
+regardless of what personas happened to be involved in this discussion.
+A great answer will transcend the limited view of any one expert, so the answer shouldn't be phrased as such.
 ```

 ## Prompt 8: Retrospective